20 Arrestingly Beautiful Photos That Stand The Test of Time

 Chosen by Joel N. Myers, founder and president of AccuWeather

 A mile-high dust storm made history on July 5, 2011, as it swept through Phoenix, bringing with it near-zero visibility, a trail of debris, and power outages for 10,000 customers.
-"This dramatic picture shows the awesome power of nature," says Myers.
-"Flashier events such as tornadoes, hurricanes, and hail get more notoriety, but episodes like this can have a significant impact on people.
+“This dramatic picture shows the awesome power of nature,” says Myers.
+“Flashier events such as tornadoes, hurricanes, and hail get more notoriety, but episodes like this can have a significant impact on people.
 High winds on very dry soil will whip up these kinds of storms.
-There's nothing in nature that humans can control—we only have the ability to prepare people, to warn them so it's not a surprise."
-(Don't miss these stunning, rarely seen photos of Princess Diana.)
+There’s nothing in nature that humans can control—we only have the ability to prepare people, to warn them so it’s not a surprise.”
+Have a look at these rare, vintage photos are proof that winters were way worse back in the day.

 Photograph by LeRoy Grannis